 Animators can use the shape algorithms described here to solve for character poses that are used to define an animation sequence.
-An animator can interact with the system by either using an interactive interface that exposes all the low level parameters available in the system, or by invoking a shape set, which encapsulates the low level parameters.
-In the latter case, the animator simply selects a shape set of interest and provides an intensity value and possibly world space object locations.
-The low level interface provides maximal control and is useful if the animator wants to fine tune a motion or design a new shape set.
+An animator can interact with the system by either using an interactive interface that exposes all the low level parameters available in the system, or by invoking a shape set, which encapsulates the low level parameters and requires an animator to select the shape set of interest and provide an intensity value and possibly a world space object location.
+The low level interface provides maximal control and is useful if the animator wants to fine tune a motion or generate a new shape set.
 Shape sets, on the other hand, are very fast to use and allow an animator to quickly explore a broad range of stance possibilities.
-Both shape sets and the low level parameters provided in the system are described in detail below.
+Both the low level parameters provided in the system and shape sets are described in detail below.